Agricultural Marketing Service, USDA.

 Two comments expressed concern that some Committee members were not present at the time the Committee voted to make this recommendation.
 As with all Committee meetings, the time and place of the Committee meetings were well publicized throughout the industry.
 All members of the Committee and growers and handlers in the industry were given reasonable notice of the meeting, and given an opportunity to attend.

 One commenter expressed concern that the members of the Committee that made this recommendation would be responsible for ending the suspension.
 The suspension of the handling, inspection, and assessment requirements is for a period of time not to exceed one year.
 At the end of that time, no action by the Committee will be required to reinstate regulations.
 Regulations will revert back at the end of the one-year period.
-However, further suspension or termination would require action on the part of the Committee and a vote.
+However, further suspension or termination would Start Printed Page 6842require action on the part of the Committee and a vote.
 The suspension could be removed sooner if marketing conditions deteriorate for limes, or for other good cause.

 Two commenters stated that this action should be postponed until after the continuance referendum required under the order.
 Every sixth year, growers vote in a continuance referendum to determine whether or not the industry continues to support the marketing order.
 Such a referendum, absent this suspension, would have been scheduled for some time during the coming year.
 It now will most likely be scheduled after the suspension expires.